gdslink/mongoid-events/README.md

   include Mongoid::Document
   include Mongoid::Timestamps

-  # History tracking all Post Documents
+  # Event tracking all Post Documents
-  # Note: Tracking will not work until #track_history is invoked
+  # Note: Tracking will not work until #track_event is invoked
-  include Mongoid::History::Trackable
+  include Mongoid::Event::Trackable

   field           :title
   field           :body
   field           :rating
   embeds_many     :comments

-  # Telling Mongoid::History how you want to track
+  # Telling Mongoid::Event how you want to track
-  track_history   :on => [:title, :body],       # I want to track title and body fields only.
+  track_event   :on => [:title, :body],       # I want to track title and body fields only.
 Default is :all
                   :modifier_field => :modifier, # Adds "referened_in :modifier" to track who made the change.
 Default is :modifier
                   :version_field => :version,   # Adds "field :version, :type => Integer" to track current version.
 Default is :version
                   :track_create   =>  false,    # Do you want to track document creation?
 Default is false